Extremescape – Lost Tomb

 Honestly, if you’re new to escape games or an old hand, you’ll regret not checking these guys out.
 I don’t think I can pick a favourite between the two games.
 They’re both difficult, both incredibly well themed, and yet both very different.
 I think Lost Tomb may be swinging it for me at the moment, possibly because after we escaped I got to try cracking the whip, and it’s lots of fun!

-We escaped in 73 minutes, not quite good enough for the leaderboard, but it was good enough for us!Thank you for reading!
-GirlGeekUpNorth x
+We escaped in 73 minutes, not quite good enough for the leaderboard, but it was good enough for us!Thanks for reading!

 Like me on Facebook - Follow me on Instagram - Follow me on Twitter